In this article, we’ll pit DocuSign vs. Adobe Sign. We’ll analyze both platforms to answer a simple question: Which one is better?

 Once you upload your documents, both Adobe Sign and DocuSign offer simple drag-and-drop tools to place signature fields on documents with multiple formats.
 You can then prepare them to be signed.

 When you’re done preparing the document, the signing process in Adobe Sign and DocuSign is very similar.

 Your signees will be notified by email that their signature is required.
 The platforms will then guide signees through creating their signature and signing the document.

-While this is happening, the platform will keep you updated about the document’s status, telling you who has signed it and who is yet to sign, and offering you the chance to send reminders to keep things moving.
+While this happens, the platform will keep you updated about the document’s status, telling you who has signed it and who is yet to sign, and offering you the chance to send reminders to keep things moving.